 General Customer Service Management

 Customer service managers ensure that company representatives who interact with the public are trained to dealing with clients, customers or consumers in a helpful and productive manner.
 One goal in these interactions may be to encourage return business, while another common agenda is to maximize the business's profit.
 They may be responsible for formulating policy, creating training programs and evaluating staff performance.
 Customer service managers may find employment with retail or wholesale stores, call centers, banks and similar organizations.
 They might also work for manufacturing, finance or service-based industries.
-According to January 2016 data from Payscale.com, most customer service managers earned a median salary of $51,335 per year.
-The Bureau of Labor Statistics reported a 10% job growth in customer service representatives from 2014-2024.
+According to September 2019 data from Payscale.com, most customer service managers earned a median salary of $56,296 per year.
+The Bureau of Labor Statistics reported a 7% job increase for all administrative services managers from 2018-2028.

 Lodging Customer Service Management

 Hotels, motels, inns and other lodging establishments need effective management and customer service in order to offer a first-rate guest experience.
 Guests' first impressions are very important, and the service they receive at the check-in desk is crucial.
 Therefore, managers must ensure quality and consistency at point-of-contact and point-of-sale.
 Lodging managers direct such operations as check-in service, catering, housekeeping and dining services.
 In large establishments or hotels, lodging managers may have specialized duties, while those working for smaller hotels may be responsible for carrying out many different types of tasks.
-The U.S. Bureau of Labor Statistics (BLS) reported that jobs for lodging managers were expected to grow at a rate of eight percent from 2014-2024.
-May 2015 salary data from the BLS shows that lodging managers' median annual salaries were $49,720.
+The U.S. Bureau of Labor Statistics (BLS) reported that jobs for lodging managers were expected to grow at a rate of 8% from 2018-2028.
+May 2018 salary data from the BLS shows that lodging managers' median annual salaries were $53,390.

 Food Customer Service Management

 Food service managers are responsible for everything from planning menus to ordering food and hiring and firing staff.
 Not only do food service managers manage the operations of food service venues such as restaurants, but they also work in places like schools, hospitals and hotels.
 In limited-service establishments, the food service manager not only governs front-of-house concerns, but they also oversee food preparation.
 Food service managers may be in charge of assistant managers and executive chefs, who in turn are responsible for the labor of other workers such as sous chefs, cooks and servers.
-These jobs are expected to grow five percent from 2014-2024, reported the BLS.
-As of May 2015, the median annual salary for these workers was $48,690.
+These jobs are expected to grow only by 1% from 2018-2028, reported the BLS.
+As of May 2018, the median annual salary for these workers was $53,390.